Language Instruction for Newcomers to Canada (LINC)

 This Program is Located at:

-The Language Instruction for Newcomers to Canada (LINC) program is funded by the Government of Canada.
+COSTI's Language Instruction for Newcomers to Canada (LINC) program is funded by Immigration, Refugees and Citizenship Canada.

 View Workshop Calendars